nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 Storage configuration
 ---------------------

+To access the settings for configuring external storage mounts, click on your Profile icon in the top right and select settings from the dropdown.
+On the left side under Administration select External Storage.

 To create a new external storage mount, select an available backend from the dropdown **Add storage**.
 Each backend has different required options, which are configured in the configuration fields.